bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 Gameplay in Aspirant is generally split into a few different types of gameplay: Combat, Narrative Time, Travelling, Resting.

 ### Combat
 Combat is the most rigorously kept time in Aspirant; as it is when you are most likely to be injured and die.
-Combat is covered in more detail later in this chapter, but in general, characters take turns acting in 5 second increments.
+Combat is covered in more detail [here](Combat), but in general, characters take turns acting in 5 second increments.

 ### Narrative Time
 Narrative time in aspirant involves characters in a place of interest doing activities, exploring, and progressing the story directly.
 The passage of narrative time can be a bit more ambiguous compared with combat.
 There aren’t rules for narrative time, this is when characters will be directing the focus and the story themselves.